expressjs/compression/README.md

 The default filter function uses the [compressible](https://www.npmjs.com/package/compressible) module to determine if `res.getHeader('Content-Type')` is compressible.

+##### available

+The set of encodings to make available for responses.
+This is an array of strings passed to the `encoding` function of the [accepts](https://www.npmjs.com/package/accepts) module to determine the method of compression used.

+The default `available` array is `['gzip', 'deflate', 'identity']`.

 ##### threshold

 The byte threshold for the response body size before compression is considered